 Most modern NLEs and post-production tools support the creation of HDR files.
 For best results, we recommend 10bit HEVC (H.265) files that are 1920x1080 or larger.
 Not all tools can output H.265 files, and some tools may take too long to generate them.
 A good alternative is creating Apple ProRes 422 HQ or ProRes LT files; these files are larger but may render faster.
 Frame.io will encode them to proxies when they are uploaded.
-However, since HDR is more than a simple output setting, you may need to consult your tool’s documentation to make sure your color management settings are set up to properly display and tone map HDR from your source material.
+However, since HDR is more than a simple output setting, you may need to consult your tool’s documentation to ensure your color management settings are set up to display properly and tone map HDR from your source material.
 We'll cover some common tools below.

-These are examples and your actual workflow may differ.
+These are examples, and your actual workflow may differ.
 For a file to playback in HDR on Frame.io, it needs to be in Rec.2020, have a ST.2084 (PQ) transfer function, and have its color primaries defined; these need to be carried in metadata flags in the uploaded asset.

 A Note on Monitoring

 Before we dive into our guides on several tools, we should take a moment to discuss monitoring HDR.
 Like the ones listed below, most software tools will not show an accurate HDR image in the GUI.
 For best results, we recommend sending a signal out to an external monitor from your system.
 There are great professional grades monitoring solutions such as the Sony BVM-HX310, the Canon DP-V3120, and the Flanders XM311K or XM310K.

 Alternatively, there are high-end consumer displays that render relatively accurate colors like the LG CX.
 While these displays are not professional-grade mastering displays, they offer better rendition than a computer GUI.

 Getting the right settings for HDR output can be a tricky process.
 We'll cover a few common Color Systems here.